-The interviews were conducted in the English language.
-Participants for this stage were literate, could speak good English, and were exposed to policy issues in Nigeria.
-Semi-structured interviews (see attached questionnaire table 2) with respondents were conducted in a relaxed, private, and conducive setting of their choice (Krueger and Casey, 2015).
+The interviews were conducted in English language, participant for this stage were literate, could speak good English, and exposed to policy issues in Nigeria.
+Semi-structured interviews (see attached questionnaire table 2) with respondents were conducted in a relaxed, private, and conducive setting of their choice (Lopez 2004).
 Each interview was recorded for further analysis.
-Each participant's Interview time varied, but 30 to 45 minutes was allotted to enable participants to narrate their experiences.
+Interview time for each participant varied, but a period of 30 to 45 minutes was allotted to enable participants narrate their experiences.
 The use of semi-structured interviews permitted the researcher to ask questions such as ''what is your perspective about family caregivers?'' ''How can you support family caregivers?''.
-Although these questions focused on the interview, the researcher allowed each participant to narrate their experience as they chose with follow-up prompts such as: 'What do you think?'
+Although these questions focused the interview, the researcher allowed each participant to narrate their experience as they chose with follow-up prompts such as: 'What do you think?'
 'What can be done?
 'Questions from the researcher.